elenderg/PAL-1000/instruções de compilação.md

-64. Now find the "compile a directory" routine, move our temporary "abort" line down another notch, and uncomment the "Compile a directory (scan the source files)" step, like so:
+64. Now find the "_compile a directory_" routine, move our temporary "_abort_" line down another notch, and uncomment the "_Compile a directory (scan the source files)_" step, like so: